 • Finally, we would appreciate knowing how you found the journal (social, ad listing, database search, reference, etc), and your answer to the following: What is the most overlooked novel of all time?

-See our complete guidelines--including genre-specific notes and details on paid submission options--on our website.
+See our complete guidelines, including genre-specific notes and details about personalized feedback options, on our website.

 Thank you for your support of fearless writing.